DENBIGHSHIRE County Council will be the hardest hit by proposed budget cuts.

 This is a cut of 4.6 per cent and along with Powys and Ceredigion is the largest cut in Wales.

-In today’s statement Lesley Griffiths said: “Today’s settlement is delivered against an unprecedented, challenging financial context, however, the settlement continues to ensure an appropriate settlement for local government in Wales to enable them to protect vital services in the face of severe funding pressures.”
+Ms Griffiths said: “The settlement is delivered against an unprecedented, challenging financial context, however, the settlement continues to ensure an appropriate settlement for Local Government in Wales to enable them to protect vital services in the face of severe funding pressures.”